akbarilmnn/nix-dotfiles/README.md

 These are my currently installed CLI apps installed using `homebrew` and `cargo`

 #### HomeBrew CLI apps
+- `atuin`: improved searching commands in your shell
 - `bat`: Replacement for `cat` command with syntax highlighting and pager
 - `btop`: Pretty terminal based resource monitor
 - `clipboard`: Clipboard manager